alex14324/hontel/README.md

 Note: Some botnets tend to delete the files from compromised hosts (e.g. `/bin/bash`) in order to harden itself from potential attempts of cleaning and/or attempts of installation coming from other (concurrent) botnets.
 In such cases either the whole *chroot* environment has to be reinstalled or host directory where the *chroot* directory resides (e.g. `/srv/chroot/`) should be recovered from the previously stored backup (recommended).

-## License

-This software is provided under under a MIT License.
-See the accompanying [LICENSE](https://github.com/stamparm/hontel/blob/master/LICENSE) file for more information.